 I used one of our engagement photos to create our own save-the-dates and had them printed using Shutterfly!
 It was easy to do, and so much more affordable than having them done professionally.
 How affordable exactly?
 We made our save the dates for free!
 Yup.
 Zip.
 Zero.
 Zilch.
 Nada.
 Just a little bit of my time, and patience!

 Planning a wedding does not have to be expensive.
-If you’re careful and thrifty, you can make a beautiful wedding happen on a very tight budget.
-Our guests still talk about how nice our ceremony and reception were even though it was very low key and totally DIY.
-We paid for the whole thing ourselves and while we wanted to throw a lovely party for all our family and friends (some of which flew from half a world away!) we didn’t want to start our life in debt because of it.
+If you’re careful and thrifty, you can have a gorgeous wedding on a budget.
+Our guests still talk about how nice our ceremony and reception were even though it was very low key and totally about the family We paid for the whole thing ourselves and while we wanted to throw a lovely party for all our family and friends (some of which flew from half a world away!) we didn’t want to start our life in debt because of it.

-What other tips do you have for throwing a budget wedding?
+What other tips do you have for a wedding on a budget?

 DISCLOSURE: I may be an affiliate for some products that I recommend.
 For more information please check out my Disclosure Statement.